 John Alexander Macdonald

-The last man to carry the Macdonald name from Canada's first prime minister was the only son Hugh would have and lose at a young age.
+The last man to carry the first prime minister's family name was the only son Sir Hugh John Macdonald.

 Dealing with diabetes

-Jack was diagnosed with diabetes as a child, which was difficult to treat during the Victorian era since there was no cure for it at that time.
-In an effort to help Jack the Macdonalds took him on several trips seeking help from various medical communities.
+Jack was diagnosed with diabetes as a child, which was difficult to treat during the Victorian era since there was no cure or proper treatment to manage it.
+So, in an effort to curb his suffering, the Macdonalds took Jack on several trips to seek help from various medical communities.

-Despite being sheltered, Jack managed to live an eventful life.
+Despite being sheltered due to his illness, Jack managed to live an eventful life.
 He was an avid rower and competed in several competitions through Winnipeg’s rowing club.

-In 1899 he attended the Upper Canada College in Toronto as a boarder and lived on the fourth floor (the attic).
+In 1899 he attended Upper Canada College in Toronto as a boarder and lived on the fourth floor (the attic).
 But, Jack returned to Winnipeg after one semester.
-Later, like his father and grandfather, Jack had his eye on law.
+Later in life, like his father and grandfather, Jack had his eye on law.
 He studied law at the University of Manitoba, but died at home before he could finish his degree.

 For more information visit, call, or email us at email@example.com.